Video Recordings Acts 1984 and 2010

 - Public Indecent Displays (Controls) Act 1981.
 Section 1 states it is an offence to publicly display indecent matter.
 If material formerly prosecuted under the VRA 1984 is on display in shops and can be classified as indecent, consider charging this offence;

 - Malicious Communications Act 1988, section 1.
-It is a summary offence to send an electronic communication that conveys a message, which is indecent or grossly offensive, a threat, or information, which is false etc. See Communications Offences, elsewhere in the Legal Guidance;
+It is an either-way offence to send an electronic communication that conveys a message, which is indecent or grossly offensive, a threat, or information, which is false etc. See Communications Offences, elsewhere in the Legal Guidance;

 - Communications Act 2003.
 Section 127 deals with improper use of public electronic communications network.
 Section 127(1)(a) relates to a message etc that is grossly offensive or of an indecent, obscene or menacing character and should be used for indecent phone calls and emails.
 See Communications Offences, elsewhere in the Legal Guidance.

 There is no positive obligation on the Government to re-open convictions obtained prior to the discovery of the procedural irregularity under the VRA 1984.
 The justification for this approach is that any defendant could have raised non-notification at any time and, if raised, this would have provided a complete defence to any prosecution.
 Both the magistrates' court and the Crown Court have jurisdiction to rule on the procedural validity of a law forming the basis for a prosecution.
 See, for the statement of principle, Boddington v.
 British Transport Police 2 AC 143 (House of Lords).
 The CPS does not have any obligation to notify potential appellants of the situation.